A NIGHT OF SORDID DEBAUCHERY AT THE PENN-POST BATHS!

 This baths was referred to as the Penn-Post from their location in the basement of a fleabag hotel of that name.
 I went there a couple of years after I had disengaged myself from the gay, but not very happy, divorcé, during the era of the Wagner purge of gay bars.

 A twenty thousand watt naked bulb lit the entrance to the baths, which was simply a beat-up metal door which opened onto a flight of stairs.
 At the bottom, as I recall, you entered immediately into the dorm style “sleeping” area, which also had open showers at the far end along one wall.
-You walked across the room and got a towel from some bored pensioner, and stuffed your street clothes into a grungie locker after evicting any reveling mice.
+You walked across the room and got a towel from some bored pensioner, and stuffed your street clothes into a grungy locker after evicting any reveling mice.
 The place had nothing whatsoever that might have suggested the remnants of decor — bare pipes crossed the ceiling and naked light bulbs created merciless deserts of honesty at random in what was otherwise Stygian gloom — it had the amenities one might expect at the landing for Charon’s Ferry and it smelled like a subterranean inlet of the Hudson.
 The place was Dantean...Dickensian, perhaps, if you took a more upbeat view of it.

 There were only about twenty beds or so in the place and they were all jammed in together, and oddly, I thought, most of them were bunk beds — cheap metal affairs that swayed perilously when even one person was aloft and simply being meditative.
 Private sex was not an option.
 Though some of the patrons just snoozed, or were deceased perhaps, any sexual activity quickly attracted would-be participants or at least a claque of masturbating fans if you were particularly inspiring but selective with your favors.

 If the Poseidon Adventure made you uneasy, the steam room at the Penn-Post would not have been for you.
 It may have measured twelve feet in length, at best, and was about six or a little more feet wide, though almost half of its width was taken up with a hip-high, tiled shelf which covered the pipes.
-Six people was a considerable crowd; when a dozen or more wedged themselves in you abandoned fantasies of a neighborhood near the Roman Forum or the Casbah for a foothold on Gericault’s Raft of the Medusa.
+Six people was a considerable crowd; when a dozen or more wedged themselves in you abandoned fantasies of a bordello near the Roman Forum or in the Casbah for a foothold on Gericault’s Raft of the Medusa.

 Raft of the Medusa.

-I stumbled in with my best friend of that time, Alex, a Dublin Jew, a charming guy who believed that all of my peccadilloes were the result of a profound stupidity rather than an insensate and sordid nature.
+I stumbled in with my best friend of that time, Alex, a Jewish Dubliner, a charming guy who believed that all of my peccadilloes were the result of a profound stupidity rather than an insensate and sordid nature.
 He had quite peculiar attitudes about sex.
 Much later, one evening in another place (the Barn, an after-hours place above the Triangle Bar), I saw him entering the “back room” and decided to surprise him with a sexual favor.
 After attending to him in a fashion that had elicited sounds of piggish delight, I rose from my knees to say hello and begin the evening’s more pedestrian activities.

 Finding himself suddenly – and inexplicably to him – nose to snout with me; then realizing that I was none other than the recent bestower of bliss, he gasped something as silly as, “How could you?”
 I understood that he wasn’t inquiring about the mechanics of our recent connection, but rather — pointlessly I would have thought — the why of it.
 I said, “Oh, it was dark,” and left it at that.
 (I have no idea what ailed him, he was Irish, yes, but being a Jew he could hardly blame the nuns.)

 This response seemed to satisfy him, and ever after that I had the feeling our friendship was like a two-way mirror where only one viewer really knows what’s going on, and in this case it certainly wasn’t our Alex.
 However, having pals who think that you’re slow-witted and guileless allows you to manipulate them into educative situations they would never dream of exposing themselves to if they had the slightest idea of what you were really about.
-Eventually, of course, this means you are surrounded by friends who are quite like yourself, and at that point any common sense you have tells you that you should be hanging around with a much better class of people.
-In retrospect it’s quite clear that for Alex Friendship and Justice had the same optical accessories, which, of course, is why he was with me New Year’s Eve at the Penn-Post baths.
+Eventually, of course, this means you are surrounded by friends who are quite like yourself, and at that point any common sense you have tells you that you should probably be hanging around with a much better class of people.
+In retrospect it’s quite clear that for Alex Friendship had the same optical accessory as Justice, which, of course, is why he was with me New Year’s Eve at the Penn-Post baths.

 koto and biwa